survivejs/webpack-book/manuscript/building/02_code_splitting.md

 ## Disabling Code Splitting

-Although code splitting is good behavior to have by default, it's not correct always, especially on server-side usage.
+Although code splitting is a good behavior to have by default, it's not correct always, especially on server-side usage.
 For this reason, it can be disabled as below:

 ```javascript
 const webpack = require("webpack");